soumyajitmohapatra/e-commerce-Bewakoof.com-/README.md

 ## Recreating [bewakoof.com](https://www.bewakoof.com/) with cool new UI

 This SPA is build using >>>>>>>>
-For UI React-JS, Styled-Components, Material-ui and Bootstrap, Used Context API to share the data across components, Firebase is used for Backend, Database and Hosting.
+For UI (React-JS, Styled-Components, Material-ui and Bootstrap), Used Context API to share the data across components, Firebase is used for Backend, Database and Hosting.